-We provide a regional map of crustal thickness, covering the entire Antarctic continent.
+We provide a regional map of crustal thickness covering the entire Antarctic continent.
 Thanks to the new GOCE gravity field model, a spatial resolution of 77 km is reached with almost the same accuracy anywhere.
-Compared to previous studies, smaller details appear on the map, and the noise level is lower because we used the latest available gravity grids which compile all GRACE and GOCE data.
+Compared to previous studies, smaller details appear on the map, and the noise level is lower because we used the latest available gravity grids that compile all GRACE and GOCE data.
 However, the ice thickness estimation remains a key parameter during the process.
 An improved ice thickness map, made from radar satellite observations and fully independent from gravity data, would benefit not only glaciological but also our crustal studies.

 Currently, comparing our result to seismological models shows a fairly good agreement.
-Some studies already tried to use seismic observations to constrain the thickness derived from gravimetry, and seismological models begin to include gravimetric observations.
-Next, a joint inversion of seismological and gravimetric data, including data from satellite missions, will provide the next crustal model of Antarctica.
+Some studies already tried to use seismic observations to constrain the thickness derived from gravimetry, and seismological models are beginning to include gravimetric observations.
+A joint inversion of seismological and gravimetric data, including data from satellite missions, will provide the next crustal model of Antarctica.

-All studies concern long spatial wavelengths, usually larger than ~100 km.
-Geophysical and geological studies need a higher spatial resolution to understand the crustal structure over more local regions.
-Antarctica is still the Earth's place where the crust is least known.
+All studies concern long spatial wavelengths, usually larger than $\sim 100\,\mathrm{km}.$ Geophysical and geological studies need a higher spatial resolution to understand the crustal structure over more local regions.
+Antarctica is still the place on Earth where the crust is least known.
 It will be a real challenge to improve the crustal model resolution even if only for specific areas.
-Maybe additional gravity campaigns or satellite missions will allow this progress.
+Maybe additional gravity campaigns or satellite missions will allow for this progress.

-Our computed crustal thickness models of Antarctica will be available on the International Gravimetric Bureau website (http://bgi.omp.obs-mip.fr/).
+Data availability.
+Our computed crustal thickness models of Antarctica will be available on the International Gravimetric Bureau website from 1 May 2018. (http://bgi.omp.obs-mip.fr/).